-Nebraska schools must provide continuity of learning in an alternate learning environment through the remainder of the 2019-20 school year, and provide equity for children with special needs
+Nebraska schools must provide continuity of education in an alternate learning environment through the remainder of the 2019-20 school year, and provide equity for children with special needs

-This resource provides the outline of expectations OPS has for Special Education Services during school building closures due to COVID-19
+OPS has issued expectations for teachers and families for Special Education Services during school building closures due to COVID-19

 This link takes you to "an ongoing series about how schools and families can respond to change and disruption, build resilience, and help young people learn and thrive at home."

 Nebraska has issued a series of documents specific to COVID-19 and its impact on schools.